-You’re ready for the responsibility.
-And the last — but maybe the best — sign you’re ready to buy: you know in your heart that you’re ready and willing to take on this big responsibility!
-There will be leaks, creaks and drafts, rickety roofs and worn-out water heaters.
-If you know you’ve got what it takes to take on these challenges and more, then you just might be ready to buy!
+And the last — but maybe the best — sign you’re ready to buy: you know you’re ready and willing to take on this big responsibility!
+You’re aware there will likely be leaks, creaks, drafts, rickety roofs and worn-out water heaters.
+But if you’re confident you’ve got what it takes to take on these challenges and more, then you just might be ready to buy!

 If your answer is less than an emphatic YES!, that’s ok too.
 You may be wise to hold off on purchasing a home.
 In some markets, from a financial standpoint you may be better off renting versus buying — especially if you’re planning on staying only a few years.
 Because local and state taxes, costs of living and markets vary across the US, renting may still be right for you.

 If you’ve made the decision to buy your first home, it’s important to take the time to educate yourself on the home buying process.
 How do you save for a down payment?
 Where should you buy home insurance?
 And what’s the deal with being pre-qualified versus pre-approved for a mortgage?
 Don’t worry — we’ve highlighted each step of buying your first home so you can start your home buying journey with confidence.

 Once you've taken the leap and purchased your first home, connect with an American Family Insurance agent (Opens in a new tab) to learn all the ways your homeowner insurance can help make sure your new hard-earned dream never goes unprotected.

 This article is for informational purposes only and based on information that is widely available.
 This information does not, and is not intended to, constitute legal or financial advice.
 You should contact a professional for advice specific to your situation.